Ajeej16/RayTracer/README.md

 # Ray Tracing Project

 ## Introduction
-The is a simple implementation of a multi-hit ray tracer, utilizing c and glsl.
+This project is a multi-hit ray tracer implemented in C, utilizing OpenGL and GLSL compute shaders for GPU-accelerated ray tracing calculations.
-This ray tracer is able to render spheres and meshes with specified material properties.
-The renderer supports diffuse and specular lighting.
+The ray tracer supports rendering of spheres and 3D meshes with configurable material properties, including diffuse and specular lighting.
+Ray-triangle intersection tests and lighting computations are performed on the GPU using compute shaders, enabling efficient parallel processing of rays.

-## Author
-**Alejandro Fernandez**
-- Contact: alejandr.fernand@ufl.edu
-- GitHub: ajeejuf

 ## How to Build
 Follow these steps to build and set up the ray tracing project.

-### Prerequisites
-- [List any prerequisites users need to install before building the project.]

 ### Build Instructions
 1. Clone the repository: `git clone [repository URL]`